 A minimum cumulative and science GPA of 3.0 on a 4.0 scale is required.
-All science prerequisites must be completed within seven (7) calendar years of the application deadline.
-This policy will be waived if the applicant has been continuously enrolled since the semester in which the prerequisite was taken.
+It is preferred that all science prerequisites be completed within seven (7) calendar years of the application deadline.

 All prerequisite courses must be completed at a regionally accredited college or university in the United States.
 For candidates holding foreign degrees, a total of 60 semester credits (approximately two years) at a regionally accredited U.S. college or university must be completed as well, prerequisite credit included.
 No exceptions.